MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 - A [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-azure](../includes/pn-azure.md)] tenant with a [!include[pn-dyn-365](../includes/pn-dyn-365.md)] subscription **and** a [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] subscription.
 Both are required—[!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] is not included in any [!include[pn-dyn-365](../includes/pn-dyn-365.md)] bundle.

   > [!NOTE]
-  > The tenant can have more than one [!include[pn-dyn-365](../includes/pn-dyn-365.md)] instance. [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] has the option to select an instance from within the app.
+  > The tenant can have more than one [!include[pn-dyn-365](../includes/pn-dyn-365.md)] environment. [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] has the option to select an environment from within the app.

-- You must have admin access to add or update the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] tenant instance.
+- You must have admin access to add or update the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] environment.

-- The [!include[pn-dyn-365](../includes/pn-dyn-365.md)] instance must have the [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] app installed, and it must include the **My Bookings for Today** view.
+- The [!include[pn-dyn-365](../includes/pn-dyn-365.md)] environment must have the [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] app installed, and it must include the **My Bookings for Today** view.
 To make sure this view is installed, we recommend [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] version 8.2 or later.
 This topic describes how to make sure you have the correct version and view.
     -  Please note the **My In Progress Bookings** view has been renamed to **My Bookings for Today.** This doc has been updated to reflect the name change.
 Depending on your version of [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)], you may see either name.
 The functionality remains the same regardless of the view name.
 - The tenant must have at least two user accounts - one for the technician (front-line worker) and another for the remote collaborator.
   - The remote collaborator only needs a Microsoft Teams license.